sopra-fs24-group-01/sopra-fs24-plantparent-server/contributions.md

 ### Nordin
 This week I worked on:
-* [#84] REST endpoints for space creation/editing/deletion
+* [#84](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-server/issues/84) REST endpoints for space creation/editing/deletion
-* [#56] Configure E-Mail API, Tests and integrate backend Service to Mailjet via POST
+* [#56](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-server/issues/56) Configure E-Mail API, Tests and integrate backend Service to Mailjet via POST
   * **Team members need to set environment variables with secret if they want to use this function**

+## Week 7, 26.04.2024 - 03.05.2024
+### Focused User Stories

+### Lazaro

+### Daniel

+### Michael

+### Nordin
+This week I worked on:
+* [#120](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-server/issues/120) Implementing a secret loader that locally loads secrets from environment variables and on GAE loads secrets from Google Secrete Manager.